adrian-1990/bjj-homepage/README.md

 # Credits
 ### Content
-* The fonts came from [Google Fonts](https://fonts.google.com/)
+* The fonts came from [Google Fonts](https://fonts.google.com/).
-* The icons for the footer came from [Fontawesome](https://fontawesome.com/start)
+* The icons for the footer came from [Fontawesome](https://fontawesome.com/start).
 * The footer code came from the Love Running walkthrough.
-* The responsive image at the top of the README was created by [Am I responsive](http://ami.responsivedesign.is/)
+* The responsive image at the top of the README was created by [Am I responsive](http://ami.responsivedesign.is/).
 * The footer code and icons was taken from the love running project.
-* The text on the BJJ classes came from [Wiki BJJ](https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu)
+* The text on the BJJ classes came from [Wiki BJJ](https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu).
-* The text for the Judo classes came from [Wiki Judo](https://en.wikipedia.org/wiki/Judo)
+* The text for the Judo classes came from [Wiki Judo](https://en.wikipedia.org/wiki/Judo).
+* The timetable was created with guidance from [W3Schools](https://www.w3schools.com/html/html_tables.asp).

 ### Media
 * All the images for the page came from [Unsplash](https://unsplash.com/)
-* The Youtube video was taken from a [Youtube](https://www.youtube.com/c/stuartcooperfilms)
+* The Youtube video was taken from [Youtube](https://www.youtube.com/c/stuartcooperfilms)
 * The photos were compressed using [Tinypng](https://tinypng.com/)